Research Administration Policies

 • The award document issued by the sponsor.
 Allowability of certain costs may be addressed within the award document or the contract/agreement issued for the sponsored project.
 For example, grant awards may identify certain costs that are specifically unallowed by the agency based upon recommendations from the peer review system.

-• Agency Guidelines on award administration.
+• Agency guidelines on award administration.
 Even if the type of expense proposed appears on the budget, the specific expense may not be allowable.
 Most Federal agencies have guidelines for administering grants.
 These guidelines give direction on the allowability of certain costs.
 For example, travel costs may appear in the budget, but the specific cost for airfare to Europe for a meeting may require prior approval according to the guidelines of the specific sponsoring agency.

 DIRECT VS. INDIRECT (F&A) COSTS: